serraince/WildfireDetection/README.md

 There are two main methods for estimating AI energy use.
 The first method is a supply-chain method that calculates energy consumption by scaling up from hardware specifications, including how many AI chips are deployed and their power usage (O’Donnell and Crownhart, 2025).
 The second approach is a bottom-up approach, which directly measures the energy used for specific models or tasks using models (O’Donnell and Crownhart, 2025).
 In this code, we have used an open-source model named CodeCarbon.
 CodeCarbon calculates energy use by tracking the CPU, GPU and RAM usage of a code, estimating the power draw of the hardware in watts, measuring how long the code lasts, and finally estimating carbon emissions from Electricity Maps linked to the device’s IP (mlco2.github.io, n.d.).

 In general, GPUs require greater energy than CPUs (Huang et. al, 2009).
 Additionally, larger amounts of data correspond to more RAM needed, and more power consumption from the RAM.
 In GMM models, this is a limitation factor into the model’s success in laptop computers; this model used a smaller, cropped image to bypass the RAM overexertion issue, resulting in a lower energy use.

+Before running KM or GMM, the tracker must be started, and it must be stopped afterwards.
+The data must be stored in a csv file if the values are going to be plotted.

 For a Python 3 runtime, a System RAM of 12.7GB max, a CPU from Google Cloud (model Intel(R) Xeon(R) CPU at 2.20GHz) and no GPU models, the K-Means Cluster with NBR and GMM both vary in values between 0.00005-0.0002 kWh.
 These values may vary slightly for different types of computers, runtimes and systems.
 Overall, their energy efficiency is quite similar, with KM requiring slightly more electricity.